freelawproject/judge-pics/README.md

         sotomayor-sonia.jpeg

+    Note that:

+    - birth dates should be [set using ISO-8601 format][8601]
+    - suffixes such as jr or III should be included last
-    Note that dates should be set [using ISO-8601 format][8601], the name is lowercase, and the extension is `jpeg`, not `jpg`.
-Any punctuation marks in a judge's name should be converted to a dash, according to [Django's slugify function][slugify].
+    - the name is lowercase
+    - the extension is `jpeg`, not `jpg`.
+    - any punctuation marks in a judge's name should be converted to a dash, according to [Django's slugify function][slugify]

     For example: